FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 - Allowing users to use WebAuthn during the app sign in process
 - Considering the account recovery process

-There are libraries which can help with the server side management and WebAuthn prompts.
-These libraries can help with tasks like storing data safely and securely, streamlining workflows, and prompting users to register.
+There are libraries which can help with generating, translating, and validating the WebAuthn request options and response objects.
+These other tasks, which are not defined in the WebAuthn specification but are critical to building a full-fledged system, are not as well supported and will vary.

-You can use any server-side language you want, because the magic is in the WebAuthn and CTAP2 APIs, which are embedded in the browser.
+To build a WebAuthn compatible server, you can use any server-side language you want.
+The magic is in the WebAuthn APIs, which are embedded in the browser.

 ## Summing Up

-WebAuthn lets consumers have the security of biometric authentication methods, such as Touch ID and Face ID, without requiring expensive hardware.
-It is supported by every browser and can bring a safer, more secure, more easily usable means of authentication to all your users.
+WebAuthn lets consumers have the security of biometric authentication methods, such as Touch ID and Face ID, without requiring additional expensive hardware.

+WebAuthn is supported by every browser and can bring a safer, more secure, more easily usable means of authentication to all your users.